openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 images.
 The properties can only be set against the image, however, if they are not already set against the flavor.
 So for example, if the flavor sets 'hw:numa_nodes=2' but does not set any 'hw:numa_cpus' / 'hw:numa_mem' values then the image can optionally set those.
-If the flavour has, however, set a specific property the image cannot override that.
+If the flavor has, however, set a specific property the image cannot override that.
 This allows the flavor admin to strictly lock down what is permitted if desired.
 They can force a non-NUMA topology by setting hw:numa_nodes=1 against the flavor.